Back to blog

 Best Runtime for Gemma 4: AI Edge Gallery vs LM Studio vs Ollama vs llama.cpp

 Choosing a Gemma 4 runtime?
-Compare AI Edge Gallery, LM Studio, Ollama, and llama.cpp by device, setup time, control, and reliability.
+Compare AI Edge Gallery, LM Studio, Ollama, and llama.cpp by device, setup time, control, and what actually became stable in April 2026.

 gemma 4 runtime lm studio vs ollama llama.cpp

-When people ask for the best runtime for Gemma 4, they usually want one answer.
-The honest answer is a matrix:
+When people ask for the best runtime for Gemma 4, they usually want one winner.
+The useful answer is still a matrix, but it is a much more practical matrix in April 2026 than it was at launch.

 Quick answer